singer-io/tap-toggl/README.md

 ### Full Table

-The only stream that is full table is `tags`.
+The streams that are full_table are:

+- tags
+- time_entries_current

 ## Tests